Timing

 *4.2 Q: Can funds be used to pay for cybersecurity services and equipment (including renewal licenses) that I’m already receiving?

 A: It depends.
 Pilot funding may be used to pay for existing cybersecurity services and equipment to the extent such services or equipment are not being paid for through another funding source and were awarded consistent with the competitive bidding exemption adopted in the Order.
-The exemption applies if the services or equipment were awarded pursuant to a master services agreement (MSA) negotiated by a federal, state, Tribal, or local governmental entity on behalf of a Pilot participant(s); and such MSA(s) were awarded pursuant to the E-Rate program FCC Form 470 process, as well as applicable federal, state, Tribal, or local competitive bidding requirements.
-The services and equipment are otherwise ineligible for reimbursement through the Pilot Program.
+The exemption applies if the services or equipment were awarded pursuant to a master services agreement (MSA) or state master contract (SMC) negotiated by a federal, state, Tribal, or local governmental entity on behalf of a Pilot participant(s); and such MSA(s) or SMCs were awarded pursuant to the E-Rate program FCC Form 470 process for Funding Years 2023-2025, as well as applicable federal, state, Tribal, or local competitive bidding requirements.
+See FAQ 6.4.
+The previously-purchased services and equipment are otherwise ineligible for reimbursement through the Pilot Program.

-A: Yes.
-Provided they meet all other procurement and competitive bidding requirements, participants are permitted to seek funding for multi-year licenses for eligible recurring services that are longer than three years.
-However, only services delivered within the Pilot Program time period can be reimbursed through the Program.
+A: Yes, provided they meet all other procurement and competitive bidding requirements, participants are permitted to seek funding for multi-year licenses for eligible recurring services that are longer than three years.
+However, only services delivered within the three-year Pilot Program time period can be reimbursed through the program.

-4.5 Q: For firewalls, will the Pilot cover high availability pairs or just a single firewall?
+4.5 Q: For firewalls, does the Pilot cover high availability pairs or just a single firewall?

 A: High availability firewall solutions are eligible as long as all other eligibility and program requirements are met.